cmcghan/spr/README.md

 ### General (free) Python programming stuff for beginners (not necessarily for kids)
 * ***Very basic step-by-step tutorial that includes a Python interpreter in the webpage itself(!!):*** https://learn-python.adamemery.dev/
+* ***UC Libraries website, which has several tutorials that run within a Google Colab notebook online:*** https://guides.libraries.uc.edu/c.php?g=222622&p=1473174
+  * As an example, click on "Introduction to Python Part - 1", and then (under "Path") click on "Introduction_to_Python_Part_1.ipynb" to run the notebook
 * The main Python website gives a much larger list of tutorials (some of which I also link to in this document):
   * https://wiki.python.org/moin/BeginnersGuide/NonProgrammers
 * Lots of videos and transcripts / instructions: https://www.simplilearn.com/tutorials/python-tutorial